 - Conversation information is always included!
-You can see what mailbox the conversation was in when the notification was generated, the action that generated the notification, the conversation number linked to the conversation in Help Scout, and the most recent conversation history for reference.
+You can see what Inbox the conversation was in when the notification was generated, the action that generated the notification, the conversation number linked to the conversation in Help Scout, and the most recent conversation history for reference.

 Reply to an Email Notification